‘Playboy’ Model Daniella Chavez Goes Glam In A Black Bodysuit With A Plunging Neckline To Flaunt Her Curves

 The revealing ensemble not only put her bare chest on full display but it also allowed the hottie to show off her enviable curves.

-The model wore her hair into a high ponytail, accessorized with black hoop earrings and opted for a full face of makeup to ramp up the glamour.
+The model wore her hair into a high ponytail, accessorized with black hoop earrings, and opted for a full face of makeup to ramp up the glamour.

-In order to go with her black outfit, Daniella opted for a pink lipstick and a tinge of pink blusher, a combination that made her look nothing short of stunning.
+In order to go with her black outfit, Daniella opted for pink lipstick and a tinge of pink blusher, a combination that made her look nothing short of stunning.

 Within five hours of posting, the snap has garnered more than 80,500 likes and over 1,100 comments where fans showered the hot model with various complimentary comments and phrases.